 - A student is seeking additional challenge or wants to pursue a specific curiosity with an enrichment teacher or academic coach.

-Ultimately, the goal is to help students develop effective studying strategies and confidence that will lead to self-empowerment and independence.
+Ultimately, the goal is to help students develop effective studying strategies that will lead to self-empowerment, improved confidence, and greater independence.
 Whether the focus is support or enrichment, tutoring may be short-term to jump start the process or long-term to provide more ongoing instruction.

 In the case of short-term tutoring, students often need a teacher, mentor or coach to help them springboard into success.
 A common question is “How long does it take to create a habit?”
 There are varying opinions ranging from 21-66 days.
 But the bottom line is that consistency and practice are needed for any habit or behavior change to stick.
 This idea applies to tutoring as well.
 If a student needs support to develop organizational systems, study habits, or new behaviors, then tutoring may be a short-term engagement to help get on the right path and take off.